boyanraichev/tat-css/README.md

 - tat-f-1-0 - element will grow to fill up space but will not shrink below its predefined width
 - tat-f-0-0 - element is fixed size and will neither grow, nor shrink
 - tat-f-1-1 - element will fully adapt its size to what is available
-- tat-f-0 to tat-f-11 - these concern only element growing above its predefined size.
-Keep in mind these numbers are proportions, so tat-f-2 will grow twice as much as tat-f-1 if they are in the same row.
-- tat-f--0 to tat-f--11 - same as above, but concern element shrinking.

 Flex units have no media queries in TAT.
 The idea behind flex units is to be natively adaptive.
 If you want to change proportions use the standard units.